john-thuo1/john-thuo1/README.md

 Currently, I'm exploring the fascinating realms of Machine Learning & Data Engineering.

 ## Contact Information
-If you'd like to connect or discuss exciting opportunities,find me on [LinkedIn](https://www.linkedin.com/in/john-thuo-427210aa/) or check out my articles on [Medium](https://medium.com/@johnthuo).
+If you'd like to connect or discuss exciting opportunities, find me on [LinkedIn](https://www.linkedin.com/in/john-thuo-427210aa/) or check out my articles on [Medium](https://medium.com/@johnthuo).

 ## GitHub Stats